stacey1079/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends h1<An Analysis of Kickstarter Campaigns>h
+Performing analysis on Kickstarter data to uncover trends